danielbarczynski/learning-react/README.md

-Another repo for learning ReactJS.
+Yet another repo for learning ReactJS purposes.
 Every exercise is in the different commit.